 This package is $350 + tax and is valued over $395!

 It includes the following:

 PuppyPlus Obedience Class (1 hour each week for 7 weeks)

-1 hour Private In-Home Session with Arie
+90-minute Private In-Home Puppy Session with Arie

 While this can mean many different things regarding dogs depending on who you ask, we typically use “exposure” to mean properly exposing your puppy to everything possible while the puppy is still very young, in order to acclimate the puppy to everything he or she will need to be used to later on in life as a well-mannered canine citizen.
 This includes everything such as going new places, meeting new people and animals, walking on new surfaces, hearing new sounds (including things such as grooming equipment), trying new things, being handled for veterinary care, and more.
 We at Arie’s Dogland are huge advocates for proper socialization and exposure at a young age, and will be your guide for your puppy’s journey.